ramakarl/libmin/README.md

 These are not built into libmin.<br>
 They are provided for convenience to applications that use libmin.<br>
 <Br>
-Convenience functions (called by application CMake):
+Convenience functions (called in application CMake):
 - _REQUIRE_MAIN - request linkage to interactive cross-platform main
 - _REQUIRE_GL - request linkage to OpenGL lib
 - _REQUIRE_GLEW - request linkage to GLEW lib